Who is running for Seattle mayor?

-SEATTLE — After months of candidacy announcements and “who is running” speculation, Seattleites will know officially Friday who will be on the ballot for Seattle’s mayor.
+SEATTLE — After months of candidacy announcements and “who is running” speculation, Seattleites can now vote for the city’s next mayor in the August 1 primary election.

 Candidates for Mayor of Seattle

 Gary Brose – A little-known candidate; no contributions reported.

 Casey Carlisle – A little-known candidate, running as a Libertarian.

 Tiniell Cato – Little is known about Cato, and their name popped up on the city’s website on the filing deadline.

 Jenny Durkan – A big name in the race.
 Former U.S. Attorney Jenny Durkan announced in mid-May she would run.
 Durkan is the former United States Attorney for the Western District of Washington and was appointed by President Barack Obama in 2009.
 She resigned in 2014 to spend more time with her family.

 Jessyn Farrell - Another well-known candidate.
 Ferrell represents northeast Seattle in the state House.
 First elected in 2012, Farrell was a prime sponsor of a bill that aims to cut down on distracted driving.

 Greg Hamilton - The West Seattle Blog lists Hamilton as an entrepreneur and military veteran.
 He was born and raised in West Seattle, and has criticized Ed Murray for "spending too much time grandstanding."

 Michael Harris –Seattle marine advocate and ABC News Producer/Photojournalist.
 Harris released a set of positions on issues facing the City of Seattle, highlighted by his pledge of no new taxes, an effort to reclaim the “radical center,” direct involvement from the Mayor to tackle the homeless epidemic and an initiative to convert the City of Seattle to 100% renewable energy by the year 2035.